 New "one-trip" containers will often have "high handling locking gear".
 This simply refers to the height of door handles and is primarily a question of what the container was initially built for.
 Either they are placed "high" or "low" on the doors.

 On the blue container below, the locking gear is placed "low".
 This placement is an advantage when used for shipping purposes.
-Here, containers are most often opened/ closed while still on the chassis being loaded and unloaded at factories and warehouses.
-Therefore "low" handling gear is by far the most common on used shipping containers.
+Here, containers are most often opened/closed while still on the chassis being loaded and unloaded at factories and warehouses.
+Therefore "low" handling gear is by far the most common used on shipping containers.

 If you want a container with "high handling locking gear", please check with us in advance.
 Most new "one-trip" containers are equipped with high handling locking gear, whereas the majority of used containers have low handling locking gear.